Extreme statistics of anomalous subdiffusion following a fractional Fokker-Planck equation: Subdiffusion is faster than normal diffusion: Discussion

 where $t_{1}>0$ and $t_{\alpha}>0$ are the diffusive and subdiffusive timescales,

-where $L>0$ is a certain geodesic distance between the searcher starting locations and the target and $K_{1}$ and $K_{\alpha}$ and the diffusivity and generalized diffusivity (see Corollary~\ref{corlog} and section~\ref{sectiongen} for a precise meaning of \eqref{simple}).
+where $L>0$ is a certain geodesic distance between the searcher starting locations and the target and $K_{1}$ and $K_{\alpha}$ are the diffusivity and generalized diffusivity (see Corollary~\ref{corlog} and section~\ref{sectiongen} for a precise meaning of \eqref{simple}).
 In fact, \eqref{simple} has been shown in certain exactly solvable geometries \cite{grebenkov2010} and can be anticipated from the well-known behavior of the propagator for pure subdiffusion in free space \cite{metzler2000}.

-Another very interesting related work is Reference \cite{grebenkov2010jcp}, in which Grebenkov studied (sub)diffusing particles searching for a partially absorbing target.
+Another very interesting related work is Reference \cite{grebenkov2010jcp}, in which Grebenkov studied (sub)diffusing particles searching for a partially absorbing target, { where the subdiffusion is modeled by the fractional diffusion equation}.
 In contrast to the present work, Grebenkov assumed that the $N\gg1$ subdiffusive searchers are initially uniformly distributed in a volume $V$, and considered the thermodynamic limit of $V\to\infty$ and $N\to\infty$ with a fixed density $N/V$.
 The author then studied the short-time and long-time asymptotic behavior of the survival probability of the fastest searcher.

 An important assumption in the present work is that the searchers cannot start arbitrarily close to the target, which precludes the case that the searchers are initially uniformly distributed in the entire domain (see \eqref{away} for a precise statement).
 If this assumption is removed, then the short-time distribution of the FPT of a single searcher and the resulting extreme FPT statistics are fundamentally different.
 Indeed, if the (sub)diffusive searchers are initially distributed uniformly in a $d$-dimensional sphere of radius $L>0$, then the FPT distribution of a single searcher to reach the boundary of the sphere has the short-time behavior \cite{grebenkov2010},